zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 The claims in the entity collection response are:

 - **entities**: (REQUIRED) Array of JSON objects, each representing an Federation Entity using the format described below.
+The list of Entities MUST only contain Entities that are in line with the requested parameters.
+The responder MAY also filter down the list further at its own discretion.
 - **next_entity_id**: (OPTIONAL) Entity Identifier for the next element in the result list where the next page begins.
 This attribute is REQUIRED when additional results are available beyond those included in the `entities` array.